KamiCreed/MilitaryVN/README.md

 # MilitaryVN
 ------
+Now, I have a zip file for the release.
+Just download that, extract it, and run the exe inside.

-Currently the only way to run the game is through Ren'Py:
+Another way to run the game is through Ren'Py:

 1. Create a project in Ren'Py